apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 The TCP URI also supports several query parameters to fine tune the settings used on the socket.
 The supported parameters are:

+* `backlog` : Sets the listen backlog size.
+Defaults to 100.

-* `receive_buffer_size` : Sets the size of the internal socket receive buffer.
+* `receive_buffer_size` : Sets the size of the internal socket receive buffer (aka setting the socket's SO_RCVBUF).
 Defaults to 65536 (64k)

-* `send_buffer_size` : Sets the size of the internal socket send buffer.
+* `send_buffer_size` : Sets the size of the internal socket send buffer (aka setting the socket's SO_SNDBUF).
 Defaults to 65536 (64k)

-* `keep_alive` : Enable or disable the SO_KEEPALIVE socket option.
+* `keep_alive` : Enable or disable the SO_KEEPALIVE socket option
+   (aka setting the socket's SO_KEEPALIVE).
 Defaults to true.

-* `traffic_class` : Sets traffic class or type-of-service octet in the IP header for packets sent from the transport.
+* `traffic_class` : Sets traffic class or type-of-service octet in the IP header for packets sent from the transport (aka setting the socket's IP_TOS).
   Defaults to `8` which means the traffic should be optimized for throughput.

 * `max_read_rate` : Sets the maximum bytes per second that this transport will receive data at.
 This setting throttles reads so that the rate is not exceeded.